Frequently Asked Questions

-No, you can not go home on your own after surgery.
-Upon discharge, post surgical patients who have received a general or spinal anesthetic for the first 12 hours following their surgery MUST be accompanied by a responsible adult who may either drive you home or accompany you home in a taxi.
+No, you cannot go home on your own after surgery.
+All post-surgical patients MUST be accompanied by a responsible adult who can either drive you home or accompany you home in a taxi.
 You will not be allowed to leave on your own and public transit is not deemed an appropriate means of transport.

 If you require a hotel before or after your surgery, there are hotels available near all of our facilities.
 The clinic staff can assist you with choice of hotels and in making reservations.

-Every patient and procedure is unique, so make sure you communicate with your doctor to ensure that you do not participate in any activities, work or otherwise, that may affect your recovery until it is safe to do so.
+Every patient and procedure are unique, so make sure you communicate with your surgeon to ensure that you do not participate in any activities, work or otherwise, that may affect your recovery until it is safe to do so.